Ultimate Guide to Incentive Design

 The purpose of this step is to understand how the incentives work when everyone behaves as intended and expected.
 We ask one simple question:

-What should happen when people display the behaviours we expect and encourage in the context of targets and incentives?
+What should happen when people display the conduct we expect and encourage in the context of our drafted targets and incentives?
+In other words, how does our incentive plan work when things go right?

 ROKET DS Step 12 Icon